NaDasai/eagle-finance/smart-contracts/tutorial.md

     }
     ```

-## 11. Best Practice: Refunding Excess Gas Fees
+## 11. Best Practice: Refunding Storage Costs

 Users interacting with smart contracts often send more MAS coins than strictly necessary to cover potential storage costs incurred during execution.
 It's essential to implement a mechanism to refund any unused MAS back to the caller.